 Weeks before the November 2014 incident, DuPont La Porte employees started an MOC to reduce liquid buildup by connecting a hose from the waste gas vent header piping to a process vessel, thus eliminating the need to drain the header liquid onto the floor.
-This MOC recognized that draining the waste gas vent header on the third floor was "not a good practice, since sometimes nitrogen is used to purge the line, which can lead to a
+This MOC recognized that draining the waste gas vent header on

-&lt;sup>a DuPont personnel believed the likely source of liquid accumulation was condensation from saturated vapor streams that originated in equipment operating above ambient temperatures.
+^a DuPont personnel believed the likely source of liquid accumulation was condensation from saturated vapor streams that originated in equipment operating above ambient temperatures.
 As these vapor streams entered the cooler waste gas vent header, liquid could condense and accumulate over time [1, p.
 18].

-&lt;sup>b Knock-out drum is an industry term for a process vessel that provides for separation of vapor and liquid.
+^b Knock-out drum is an industry term for a process vessel that provides for separation of vapor and liquid.

-&lt;sup>c The CSB identified three locations in the waste gas vent header piping to the NRS incinerator where liquid could accumulate: (1) inside the manufacturing building, (2) the piping outside the manufacturing building as it passed through the MIC unit, and (3) at detonation arresters just prior to where the waste gas from the waste gas vent header entered the NRS incinerator.
+^c The CSB identified three locations in the waste gas vent header piping to the NRS incinerator where liquid could accumulate: (1) inside the manufacturing building, (2) the piping outside the manufacturing building as it passed through the MIC unit, and (3) at detonation arresters just prior to where the waste gas from the waste gas vent header entered the NRS incinerator.
 Each location was equipped with a drain valve-two locations had atmospheric drains and only one location's drain was routed to a caustic scrubber [1, p.
 18].

-nitrogen release inside the building."
-Although area management recognized that this draining "was not a good practice" and could lead to a release of nitrogen,a the practice continued.
+the third floor was "not a good practice, since sometimes nitrogen is used to purge the line, which can lead to a nitrogen release inside the building."
+Although area management recognized that this draining "was not a good practice" and could lead to a release of nitrogen,^a the practice continued.
 Once personnel recognized the hazardous nature of this practice, the draining should have at least required additional safeguards, such as restricted access and respiratory protection.